anuj-seth/anuj-seth.github.io/_posts/2018-04-08-selenium-modal-dialogs.md

 title: "Selenium and Bootstrap Modal Dialogs"
 date: 2018-04-08
 ---
-Bootstrap modal dialogs scroll across the screen from any direction and can cause headaches for Selenium automation code.
+Bootstrap modal dialogs that scroll across the screen from any direction were causing headaches for my automation code.
-If you have ever seen an "element not clickable at point (x,y).
-Other element would receive the click" seen while trying to click a button on a modal dialog then you have been bitten by this bug.
+I was seeing intermittent errors  "element not clickable at point (x,y).
+Other element would receive the click" seen while trying to click a button on a modal dialog.
-As the dialogs move across the screen and finally come to rest at a certain position one solution that presents itself is to wait for the modal dialog or some element inside it to stop moving.
-This can be achieved by using a custom expected condition.
+In my case there was a time lag between locating the element and clicking on it, during which the element location changed.
+I wrote a custom expected condition that waits for the element to stop moving.
+This expected condition can wait for the whole modal dialog to stop moving or any element inside it.
 ```
 class element_located_to_be_stationary(object):
     """An expectation that the element to be located is stationary.